lbouriez/hassio-addons/ttrss/README.md

 6. Carefully configure the add-on to your preferences, see the official documentation for for that.

 ## Configuration
-Due to a lack of knowledge in hassion addons, the configuration will be done manually on the first startup instead of using the hassio options.
+Configure the addon with the parameters.
+You can use the mariadb addon.

-If someone wants to help me... :)
+1. Install and set your DB (MariaDB addon)

-1. Access to your instance on http://HASSIO_IP:32790
+2. Configure the addon
-2. Configure your database access
+3. Access to your instance on http://HASSIO_IP:32790
-3. Enjoy
+4. Enjoy